percona/pmm/docs/setting-up/server/dbaas-gke.md

 15. Register your GKE using kubeconfig from step 12.

-    !!! alert alert-warning "Important"
-        Please make sure there are no stray new lines in the kubeconfig, especially in long lines like certificate or token.
+	> <b style="color:goldenrod">Important</b> Ensure there are no stray new lines in the kubeconfig, especially in long lines like certificate or token.

     ![](../../_images/PMM_DBaaS_GKE_17.png)